aws-samples/serverless-patterns/apigw-lambda-bedrock-cdk-python/README.md

     ![Model Access View](bedrock_setup/model-access-view.png)

 6. Use the checkboxes to select the models you wish to enable.
 Review the applicable EULAs as needed.
 Click **Save changes** to activate the models in your account.
-For this pattern we only need Anthropic/Claude but feel free to experiment with others.
+For this pattern we only need Anthropic Claude 3 Haiku but feel free to experiment with others.

 ## Deployment Instructions